 Grease, sediment, and solids entering your plumbing system can lead to long and expensive repairs, so it’s good to protect your plumbing by using a grease trap.
 Grease traps can be attached to your commercial dishwashers, prep sinks, and other equipment connected to your plumbing, and they’ll catch any grease or food particles, preventing them from draining into your pipes.
 Because they will save your business a lot of money in repairs, they’re important items for any foodservice establishment.

-A sharp set of chef knives is essential for chefs in any foodservice setting.
+After you figured out how to hire a chef it’s time to think about a perfect knives kit for them :) A sharp set of chef knives is essential for chefs in any foodservice setting.
 Chef knives come in many different sizes and styles, allowing chefs to choose the option that best suits their task.
 Most chef knives also feature comfortable ergonomic handles, ideal for time-consuming chopping when preparing large quantities of food.

 Shelving helps foodservice establishments stay organized, and can be used to store and organize anything from food items to dinnerware.
 Many shelves are heavy duty, made out of durable materials which allow them to hold quantities of products without buckling.
 Additionally, some shelves are rust-resistant and feature epoxy coatings that make them perfect for use in humid environments, like walk-in refrigerators and freezers.